-To meet the escalating demand in the pharmaceutical industry, our plan involves increasing production capacity by installing new plants and machinery at our existing manufacturing facility.
-We firmly believe that our investment in these plants and machinery will augment our current installed capacity, thereby enabling us to address the demand in the pharmaceutical injectable sector, particularly in the field of oncology.
+We intend to expand and upgrade our manufacturing capacities for existing formulations and new formulations currently in development and commercialization stages.
+Our plan involves increasing production capacity by installing new plants and machinery at our existing manufacturing facility.
+We firmly believe that investing in these plants and machinery will augment our current installed capacity, enabling us to address demand in the pharmaceutical injectable sector, particularly in oncology.
+Our objective is to establish an injectable section comprising liquid vials and ampoules, as well as dry injections, including a lyophilizer line, to ensure efficient production processes.

-Our objective is to establish an injectable section comprising liquid vials and ampoules, as well as dry injections, employing state-of-the-art technology, including a lyophilizer line, to ensure the safest and most efficient production processes.
-Our Company aims to expand and diversify our product portfolio by increasing its product base and introducing new range of product lines.
-We plan to continue expanding our manufacturing capabilities in order to capture future growth trends.
-We intend to explore opportunities to expand our operations by developing new products and services within our existing lines of business.
-This shall help us cater to expand our customer base and increase our revenue from operations.
+We aim to expand and diversify our product portfolio by increasing its base and introducing new ranges of product lines.
+This expansion will allow us to capture future growth trends.
+We also intend to explore opportunities to expand our operations by developing new products and services within our existing lines of business.
+This will help us expand our customer base and increase revenue from operations.

+Maintaining adequate working capital is crucial to ensuring that we can adequately stock raw materials and finished goods.
+It might be beneficial to analyze cash flow projections and explore options such as optimizing inventory management, negotiating favorable terms with suppliers, or securing additional financing if necessary.
 Expanding into new section necessitates a larger investment in inventory, as the products are typically priced higher and require quality control.
 The working capital increase is crucial to ensure we can adequately stock raw materials and packing material.

-The table below sets forth the details of holding levels (in days) for Fiscal 2021, Fiscal 2022, Fiscal 2023 as well as projections for Fiscal 2024 and Fiscal 2025:
+The table below sets forth the details of holding levels (in days) for Fiscal 2021, Fiscal 2022, Fiscal 2023 and for the period ended December 31, 2023 as well as projections for Fiscal 2024 and Fiscal 2025:

-Particulars Actual Actual Actual Estimated Projected

-rarticulars FY 2020-21 FY 2021-22 FY 2022-23 FY 2023-24 FY 2024-25

-Debtor Holding Days 99 96 124 127 159

-Creditor Holding Days 131 103 182 188 175

-Inventory Holding Days 38 8 53 116 149
+Particulars Actual FY 2020-21 Actual FY 2021-22 Actual FY 2022-23 Actual Period ended 31.12.2023 Estimated FY 2023-24 Projected FY 2024-25 Debtor Holding Days 99 96 124 131.41 127 159 Creditor Holding Days 131 103 182 157.91 188 175 Inventory Holding Days 38 8 53 79.84 116 149

-The assumptions for working capital projections as at March 31, 2021, 2022, 2023, September 30, 2023 and March, 2024 has been certified by our statutory auditor, M/s/s Shyam S. Gupta & Associates, Chartered Accountants pursuant to their certificate dated February 29, 2024.
+The assumptions for working capital projections as at March 31, 2021, 2022, 2023, December 31, 2023 and March, 2024 has been certified by our statutory auditor, M/s/s Shyam S. Gupta & Associates, Chartered Accountants pursuant to their certificate dated April 26, 2024.